Language:

 9. Market Your Credit Repair Services

-Instill a Referral Program: Build trust within your community.
+- Instill a Referral Program: Build trust within your community.
 As mentioned above, friends telling friends about your work will make it easy for you to build trust with your target market!
-You can do this through affiliate programs and cash incentives to help bring more positive talk around your service!
+You can do this through affiliate programs and cash incentives to help spread more positive word about your service!

 FAQs